org-id/handbook/docs/about.md

 Information about organizations is more valuable when it includes:

-* An unambiguous **organization identifier**
+* An unambiguous **organization identifier**.

-* A **clear name** for the organization
+* A **clear name** for the organization.

-* Other **identifying information**
+* Other **identifying information**.

-[org-id.guide](http://org-id.guide) provides a register organization identifier lists that delivers the easiest, quickest and most accurate way for open data publishers to locate organisation identifiers.
+[org-id.guide](http://org-id.guide) provides a register of organization identifier lists that delivers the easiest, quickest and most accurate way for open data publishers to locate organisation identifiers.

+Many of the lists in our register are official identifier sources (such as a country company register).
+Other lists may be maintained by third-parties.

+Those lists, in turn, provide unique identifiers for companies, charities, government agencies and other kinds of organizations.

 ## Why use org-id.guide

 ### Quality

 org-id.guide assigns a code that can be used to refer to each list.
+With the code, plus an organization identifier, you should be able to uniquely and unambiguously identify any organization in the world.

 It ranks the quality of the lists based on the **stablility and accuracy** and the **availability of open data**.

 The higher the quality, the more likely it is that the identifiers can be used to link up information across datasets.

 ### Relevance